operaads/docs/docs/ofs/android/README.md

 ### **Q: Why do I encounter OkHttp3 related errors during compilation or runtime after integrating Opera Ads SDK?**

 **A:** Opera Ads SDK depends on OkHttp 4.X as default.
-We strongly recommended that use the laset version of OkHttp.
-But if must use the version of 3.X, you can implement Opera Ads SDK OkHttp 3.X compatible version:
+We strongly recommend using the laset version of OkHttp.
+But if you have to use the version of 3.X, you can implement Opera Ads SDK OkHttp 3.X compatible version:

 ```
 dependencies {